Aftercare for Clothing With Heat Transfer Vinyl

 - Don’t wash for 24 hours after heat press: Heat press is quick and easy and it looks like the job is done and you can start washing and wearing it, but it is in best practice to let the vinyl sit for at least 24 hours before you wash it for the first time.
 Doing so, allows the adhesive to soak in with the fabric of the cloth and make a strong grip.

-- Say no to dry clean: Generally, it isn’t a big issue.
+- Say no to dry cleaning: Generally, it isn’t a big issue.
 But for clothing with heat transfer vinyl on it, the high temperature and chemicals used in the process can tamper with the vinyl.
 So rule out dry cleaning as an option when you get something heat transferred.

 - Wash & Dry Inside Out: While your garments with heat transfer are being washed with other clothing in the machine, the friction between all those clothes can cause the vinyl to peel off.